nautoguide/open_source_mapfiles/README.md

 * some colours are listed as RGB others as hex, we will go back through the file and make these consistent RGB shortly
 * the roundabout query is repeated in order to ensure the rendering order is correct.
 At the moment we do not know a way around this but would welcome ideas
 * edge clipping will occur for buffered geometries.
 The solution for this is to render via  a cache such as mapserver
-* background style render not completed, on our to-do list (after learning Portugese)

 We loaded our data into POSTGIS two stages:-